Skip to content

 What Makes Kagurazaka Special?

 The unique fusion of French influence and traditional Japanese heritage sets Kagurazaka apart.
-It’s a foodie paradise, known for its Michelin-starred kaiseki (traditional multi-course) restaurants hidden in quiet ryotei (exclusive traditional restaurants).
+It’s a foodie paradise, known for its kaiseki (traditional multi-course) restaurants hidden in quiet ryotei (exclusive traditional restaurants).

 Key Spots to Visit